 "CMB?"
 Sure.
 It's "cosmic," because it comes from space.
 It's microwave radiation, and it's behind everything else.
 And yes, it's brighter than anything you've ever seen: This light floods every cubic centimeter of the cosmos, including the Earth!
 If you had microwave eyes, you would see it as a uniform haze of light coming from every direction in the sky.

-It was born just 300 million years into the history of the cosmos, when the universe finally cooled down enough to switch from a hot-and-messy plasma to a cool-and-collected neutral gas.
+It was born just 300,000 years into the history of the cosmos, when the universe finally cooled down enough to switch from a hot-and-messy plasma to a cool-and-collected neutral gas.
 In plasma mode, the photons wouldn't last long; as soon as they were born they would have rushed headlong into a nearby particle.
 In neutral gas mode, the photons were finally free to roam throughout the cosmos without interruption.

 The radiation released at that time was at first as hot as its source: high-energy gamma-rays.
 But the universe is old and the universe is cold, and after all these eons, the expansion of the universe has stretched out that primordial light down into the microwave band, where it sits today.